Sport psychology: Arousal, anxiety, and stress

 Inverted U theory is an approach that proposes that the best performance occurs when stress is moderate (not too high or low).
 This idea is demonstrated in a graph where physiological arousal is plotted against performance.
 The curve resembles and inverted U because the performance is at its highest value where the arousal is at half of its highest value.

-The zone of optimal functioning theory looks at each type each athlete and what level of arousal they need to perform best.
+The zone of optimal functioning theory looks at each type of athlete and what level of arousal they need to perform best.
 This suggests that each athlete requires their own level of stress and arousal to feel motivated and perform well.
 This theory is specific but difficult to quantify.
 One proposed model for optimal functioning was proposed by Yuri Hanin.
 This model focuses on the interaction between natural emotional experience and the repetition of athletics.
 The combination of these concepts creates an emotional pattern that is stable to each individual.
 It takes into account positive, negative, optimal, and dysfunctional emotional experiences and how they effect athletic performance.
 Peak performance is when an athlete experiences this zone of optimal functioning.
 This stage is described as including dissociation and intense concentration to the point of being unaware of one's surroundings, lack of fatigue and pain, perceptual time-slowing, and feeling power and control.
 This state cannot be forced to happen, although athletes can develop control over several psychological variables that contribute to achieving peak performance.
 Sport psychologists try to give athletes the tools to have more control over reaching this peak performance level.
 These interventions targets controlling state anxiety and arousal level for the individual and task needs to maximize performance abilities.
 Some of the strategies used include cognitive reappraisal, breathing and relaxation, and hypnosis.

-Practice-Specificity-Based Model of Arousal
+Practice-specificity-based model of arousal

 The "Practice-Specificity-Based Model of Arousal" (Movahedi, 2007) holds that, for best and peak performances to occur, athletes need only to create an arousal level similar to the one they have experienced throughout training sessions.
 For peak performance, athletes do not need to have high or low arousal levels.
 It is important that they create the same level of arousal throughout training sessions and competition.
 In other words, high levels of arousal can be beneficial if athletes experience such heightened levels of arousal during some consecutive training sessions.
 Similarly, low levels of arousal can be beneficial if athletes experience such low levels of arousal during some consecutive training sessions.